shakacode/react_on_rails/react_on_rails_pro/docs/configuration.md

   # generate the JSON props, webpack and/or webpacker configuration files, and npm package lockfiles.
   config.dependency_globs = [ File.join(Rails.root, "app", "views", "**", "*.jbuilder") ]

+  # Array of globs to exclude from config.dependency_globs for ReactOnRailsPro cache key hashing
+  config.excluded_dependency_globs = [ File.join(Rails.root, "app", "views", "**", "dont_hash_this.jbuilder") ]

+  # Remote bundle caching saves deployment time by caching bundles.
+  # See /docs/bundle-caching.md for usage and an example of a module called S3BundleCacheAdapter.
+  config.remote_bundle_cache_adapter = nil

   # ALL OPTIONS BELOW ONLY APPLY IF SERVER RENDERING